1024mb/mse-yugioh-template-remastered-spanish/README.md

 ## Unfinished templates (Either I'm still working on them or I haven't started yet):

-- Standard Extra [It's currently harder than I thought with things not being fully implemented and other thing wrong on the original template]
+- Standard Extra [It's currently harder than I thought with things not being fully implemented and other things wrong, all this on the original template so I left it to work on it when I finish the other templates]
 - Comic
 - TV Show
 - Evolution